f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab3.rst

    .. image:: ../images/f5-hello-world-pods-scale10.png

 #.
-Check the pool was updated on bigip1.
-GoTo: :menuselection:`Local Traffic
+Check the pool was updated on BIG-IP1.
+Browse to: :menuselection:`Local Traffic
    --> Pools` and select the "web_pool" pool.
 Click the Members tab.

    .. image:: ../images/f5-hello-world-pool-scale10-as3.png